-Bhushan Sontakke is a Graduate student pursuing his Masters in Information Systems at the University of Maryland, Baltimore County.
-His Research interests involve improving Healthcare industry with the help of Information Technology.
-He is currently working on the project “Telestration in Surgical Training”, helping to enhance the telestration program, performing Data Analysis, and running the study at Anne Arundel Medical Center.
+Bhushan Sontakke was a graduate student pursuing his Masters in Information Systems at the University of Maryland, Baltimore County.
+His research interests involved improving the healthcare industry with the help of Information Technology.
+He worked on the project “Telestration in Surgical Training”, helping to enhance the telestration program, performing Data Analysis, and running the study at Anne Arundel Medical Center.

 Veeha was a junior in Computer Science at NC State University and came to the BIMLab as a 2015 CRA-W DREU intern.
 She worked closely with PhD student Yuanyuan Feng on her project and helped deploy the Myo/Kinect project.
 At her school she is a CSC Ambassador and advocates for more women in the field.
 Post- graduation she plans on getting her masters, in what is still undecided.
 Fun facts about Veeha is that she is double-jointed at her elbow and she loves taking pictures.